truwl/rna_workflow_master/README.md

 The basic workflow of this pipeline is as follows
 * You start with paired R1/R2 fastq files.
-* If the fastq files contain mouse + human RNA you can run the `demoused` process to seperate those out
+* If the fastq files contain mouse + human RNA you can run the `demoused` process to 'separate' those out
 * You run the `fastq_to_ubam` process which takes the human fastq files through qc, adapter trimming (soft), and fastqc and outputs a unaligned bam
 * If you have multiple fastq pairs for a single sample (say from multiple libraries or lanes) you can either:
   * Concatenate the fastq files together into one big R1 and one big R2 and put them back into S3